lawrenceevalyn/Olli-game/README.md

 * add lengthier room descriptions for the first time a room is entered

 ## Development Log

+### September 9, 2017

+Well, this has been sitting for a while.
+I hope I can still read my code.

 ### August 12, 2017